AlertMend/AlertMend.io/blogs/Kubernetes DNS blog.md

 | **Queries per Second (QPS)**      | Tracks the volume of DNS queries handled by CoreDNS, useful for capacity planning.|

 ### 4. **Implement NodeLocal DNS Cache**
 Consider using **NodeLocal DNS Cache**, which runs a local DNS cache on each node.
-This improves DNS performance by resolving requests locally and reducing the load on CoreDNS【27†source】.
+This improves DNS performance by resolving requests locally and reducing the load on CoreDNS.

 ### 5. **Ensure High Availability for CoreDNS**
 Deploy CoreDNS on dedicated nodes or ensure it runs as a highly available service.
 This will prevent DNS outages in the event of node failures.